arumaldodrla/ReminderSent/01-PRD.md

 *   A native mobile application for Creators (the web app will be mobile-responsive).
 *   Advanced AI features beyond the defined escalation rules.
 *   Direct payment processing within the platform.
-*   UI localization beyond English.
+*   Direct payment processing within the platform.

 ## Implementation Notes for AI Agents